Artificial intelligence industry in Italy

 The artificial intelligence industry in Italy is growing and supports industrial development.
 In 2024 it reached a new record, reaching 1.2 billion euros with a growth of +58% compared to 2023.

+While in 2025, the growth of artificial intelligence in the industrial application was even greater than in 2024 both in terms of value and application to industrial sectors.

 History

 The roots of AI research in Italy extend back to the 1970s, when Italian scholars began exploring automated reasoning, programming language semantics, and pattern recognition.
 Researchers such as those involved in early projects at the National Research Council and various universities laid the groundwork for subsequent academic and industrial developments in the field.

 During this period, the focus was predominantly on developing algorithms for automated theorem proving and building systems to reason about complex mathematical problems.
 This era witnessed the birth of methodologies that would later influence numerous AI subfields, from natural language processing (NLP) to robotics.

 Institutional milestones and academic contributions

 A turning point in the Italian AI landscape was the formation of the Italian Association for Artificial Intelligence (AIxIA) in 1988.
 Founded by academics, including Luigia Carlucci Aiello, the association established a platform for collaboration between universities, research centers, and industry.
-Led by Aiello, AIIA played a role in promoting research, organizing national conferences, and fostering international partnerships that connected Italy’s AI community to global networks.
+Led by Aiello, AIIA played a role in promoting research, organizing national conferences, and fostering international partnerships that connected Italy's AI community to global networks.

 At the same time, professors such as Roberto Navigli and numerous practitioners contributed to the advancement of AI in Italy.
 Navigli has worked in multilingual NLP, including the creation of BabelNet, and led the Minerva project.